 In July 2014 the congregation was served and led by Vicar Josh Ferris, who was called as our pastor and ordained at Holy Trinity in October 2015!
 During this time, Holy Trinity continued to thrive, offering more opportunities to grow, serve, and welcome.
 Reluctantly, we said goodbye to Reverend Josh in June 2018, as he moved with his wife Annie, a recent medical school graduate whose medical residency took the family to Massachusetts.
 For about a year, we were ably led in transition by our bridge pastor, the Reverend Dayle Malloy.

-In June 2019, we called our newest pastor, Daniel Smith, who was ordained in August and installed at Holy Trinity in September!
-We look forward to partnering with him in ministry, as we seek to live even further into our mission statement - Growing in Faith, Making a Difference, Open to All.
+In June 2019, we called our newest pastor, Daniel Smith, who was ordained in August 219 and installed at Holy Trinity in September!
+We have loved partnering with him in ministry, as we seek to live even further into our mission statement - Growing in Faith, Making a Difference, Open to All.

-God has been faithful to our congregation over these last 98 years, providing us with all we needed to share Christ’s love and light with our community.
-We’ll soon be celebrating 100 years of ministry, and we are excited to see where God leads and calls us next!
+God has been faithful to our congregation over the last century, providing us with all we needed to share Christ’s love and light with our community.
+As we are celebrating 100 years of ministry, we are excited to see where God leads and calls us next!